f5devcentral/f5-agility-labs-irules/docs/class2/module4/lab1.rst

 ``# tail -f  /var/log/ilx/Common. ilxlab4_stream_pl.hexdump``

-Then refresh the second tab in the browser (URL http://10.0.0.23) and you should see output like this in the SSH terminal:
+Then refresh the page in the browser (URL http://10.0.0.23/ilxlab4stream) and you should see output like this in the SSH terminal:

 |image19|